mtlynch/mtlynch.io/content/retrospectives/2024/09/index.md

 - Welcomed the birth of my son.
 - Recorded 10 chapters of my course and edited 9 of them.
+- Configured my Framework 13 laptop to be usable as a daily driver with NixOS.
 - Published [notes about a blockchain project](/notes/noah-bragg-stokefire-1/) and [why I'm confused about that particular blockchain](/notes/im-still-confused-about-base/).

 ### Lessons learned